College of Pharmacy | Academic Policies

 The first and second honor graduates for the College of Pharmacy are determined based on cumulative grade point averages (GPA).
 If there is a tie for either first or second honor graduate, the student with the greatest number of credit hours will be selected as the honor graduate.
 If a tie still exists, the tie will be broken by vote of the college’s administrative team.
 Any individual eligible to receive a degree from MUSC can be the first or second honor graduate.
 The list of students and cumulative GPAs used to determine the honor graduates is provided by the MUSC Registrar’s Office.
 Students with an honor code or professionalism violation during the doctor of pharmacy program, or who receive an academic deficiency during the fourth professional year will not be considered for this designation.

 Registration for all required courses is managed by the Dean’s Office.
 Students self-register for laboratory course sections and elective courses (exception: the Dean’s Office registers incoming students for their fall P1 lab section and students completing longitudinal hospital IPPEs for their fall and spring P3 lab sections).
 P1s may take electives in the spring semester of their P1 year if they are in good academic and professional standing and with permission of the Dean for Student Affairs or Dean for Curriculum and Assessment.
-Students are responsible for referencing their respective class schedule for the semester to ensure they properly registered for all required and elective courses.
+Students are responsible for referencing their respective class schedule for the semester to ensure they are properly registered for all required and elective courses.
 The University’s Registration Policy, which includes drop/add timelines, is contained in the MUSC Bulletin.

 Accommodating Students with Disabilities

 For academic accommodations, examinations will be taken during the regularly scheduled class time, if possible, depending on the accommodation.
 Students may elect to miss class to begin an exam early or finish an exam late.
 Students may not miss a class with required attendance.
 If a student opts to take an exam at a time outside the usual exam time due to a class scheduling conflict, the student must be present in the class that conflicts.
-A student who does not attend the class that conflicts will be referred to the Student Policy and Professionalism Committee for review and possible disciplinary action.
+A student who does not attend the class that conflicts will be referred to the Professionalism Committee for review and possible disciplinary action.
 Students must take exams in the same format as the entire class unless specified otherwise in the accommodation.
 Faculty must ensure that students who receive extra time on exams are able to remain in one location for the entire time specified in the accommodation.

 Scholastic Standing Policies